 According to Indian traditional systems of medicine, water is a prime agent in detox.
-It helps the body metabolise fat, and it plays a critical role in isolating and eliminating toxins from the body.
+It helps the body metabolize fat, and it plays a critical role in isolating and eliminating toxins from the body.
 At a gross level, Water helps keep the bowels regular, by relieving constipation.
 Unwanted salts, urea, and nitrogenous wastes are eliminated through the kidneys in the form of urine.
 In fact, a casual examination of urine can say a lot about one’s hydration levels.
-A pale yellow or straw coloured urine output indicates optimal levels of hydration, whereas darker tones indicate dehydration.
+A pale yellow or straw-colored urine output indicates optimal levels of hydration, whereas darker tones indicate dehydration.

-Traditional Indian medicine says that, for proper detox, water must be sipped frequently, rather than gulped at one go.
+Traditional Indian medicine says that, for proper detox, water must be sipped frequently, rather than gulped in one go.
 Similarly, room temperature or slightly warm water helps improve digestion.
 Water brings down Ushna or excessive body heat and helps keep the blood from thickening.

-According to VPK By Maharishi Ayurveda, Ayurveda believes that how much water you should drink will depend on your age, how much physical work or exercise you do, the weather, your diet, your stress levels, your herbal food supplements, and your body type.
+According to VPK By Maharishi Ayurveda, Ayurveda believes that how much water you should drink will depend on your age, how much physical work or exercise you do, the weather, your diet, and your stress levels, your herbal food supplements, and your body type.
 The warm Pitta types usually are thirstier than the watery Kapha types.
 Vata types are often constipated or have dry skin and thus need to drink more water.

 A sure symptom of healthy water detox, according to Ayurveda, can be seen in the skin.
-Well-hydrated, toxin-free people have smooth, clear and blemish-free skin, with a bright and radiant complexion.
+Well-hydrated, toxin-free people have smooth, clear, and blemish-free skin, with a bright and radiant complexion.
 Their eyes tend to be bright, without redness or inflammation.
-Their mood is cheerful, they have high energy levels and are able to focus for long periods of time.
+Their mood is cheerful, they have high energy levels, and are able to focus for long periods of time.